Trump says Iran has 'second chance' to come to nuclear deal after Israeli strikes devastate Tehran

 “But make no mistake: We do not want an all-out war in the Middle East," Shapiro said.
 "That’s not only bad for the Middle East, it’s destabilizing for the globe, and it’s something that I hope will not occur.”

-Iran has already fired more than 100 drones at Israel, with both Iraq and Jordan confirming they had flown over their airspace.
-Israel said the drones were being intercepted outside its airspace, and it was unclear whether any got through.
+Iran late Friday launched hundreds of ballistic missiles toward Israel after firing dozens of drones earlier in the day.
+The U.S. military assisted Israel intercept the missiles fired by Iran in the retaliatory attack.

-Trump in the hours before the attack still appeared hopeful in public comments that there would be more time for diplomacy.
+Trump, in the hours before the Israeli attack on Iran, still appeared hopeful in public comments that there would be more time for diplomacy.

 But it was clear to the administration that Israel was edging toward taking military action against Iran.
 The State Department and U.S. military on Wednesday directed a voluntary evacuation of nonessential personnel and their loved ones from some U.S. diplomatic outposts in the Middle East.